Richard A. Lutz: Rutgers University

-From 1985 to 1994, he also served as the director of the school's Haskin Research Laboratory, and from 1985 to 1990 as chair of the school's Department of Oyster Culture.
-From 1986 to 1997, he served as the director of the university's Fisheries and Aquaculture Technology Extension Center.
+From 1985 to 1994, he also was the director of the school's Haskin Research Laboratory, and from 1985 to 1990 as chair of the school's Department of Oyster Culture.
+From 1986 to 1997, he was the director of the university's Fisheries and Aquaculture Technology Extension Center.
 In 1995, he became director of Rutger's Center for Deep-Sea Ecology and Biotechnology.

 Institute of Marine and Coastal Sciences

-In 1985, Lutz began serving as a chairman of the Planning and Search Committee for the then-envisioned Institute of Marine and Coastal Sciences (IMCS) at Rutgers.
+In 1985, Lutz began as a chairman of the Planning and Search Committee for the then-envisioned Institute of Marine and Coastal Sciences (IMCS) at Rutgers.
 He has been the Associate Director of the IMCS since 1989.
 Lutz currently directs the Institutes research programs, and oversees the various field stations including the Haskin Shellfish Research Laboratory in Cumberland County and the Multi-Species Aquaculture Development Facility in Cape May County.
-He also continues to serve as a professor.
+He also continues as a professor.

 In February 2011, Lutz was named director of IMCS, succeeding Francisco E. Werner.
 Two months later, IMCS was named the fourth top oceanographic institution in the world, based on a Reuters survey of paper citations since 2000 and impact on the marine sciences.
 At the time, Lutz quoted "This is huge.
 We've gone from not being on the map 25 years ago, to 10th in the nation in 10 years according to the National Science Foundation … and now we're fourth in the world".